Crown Yachts Miami

 Group Coordination: Keeping the Secret

 The maid of honor manages all communication with the charter company and the group.
-No booking confirmations, invoices, or charter details should pass through any channel the bride might see.
+The booking is under the MOH's name and email — no confirmation or invoice should go to any channel the bride might see.

-• Create a separate group chat for planning that excludes the bride
+• Create a separate group chat that excludes the bride for all logistics communication

-• Brief every guest individually on the cover story before the charter date — one person casually mentioning the yacht too early ruins the surprise
+• Brief every guest individually on the cover story and the reveal plan before the day — one casual mention too early breaks the surprise

 miami surprise bachelorette yacht reveal dock group waiting